-Inappropriate and inadequate material issues involving the Investment Adviser
+Inappropriate and inadequate material issues involving the Investment Adviser i.
 Inaccurate, incorrect and unclear information relating to the adviser in MPM's Application Form for Membership

-It is considered that MPM accepted and allowed inaccurate, incorrect and unclear information relating to the Adviser to prevail in its own Application Form for Membership in respect of the Complainant.
+It is considered that MPM accepted and allowed inaccurate, incorrect and unclear information relating to the Adviser to prevail in its own Application Form for Membership.
 MPM should have been in a position to identify, raise and not accept the material deficiencies included in the Application Form.

-If inaccurate, unclear and incorrect material information was made in the Application Form for Membership on such a key party it was only appropriate and in the best interests of the Complainant, and reflective of the role as Trustee as a bonus paterfamilias, for MPM to raise and flag such matters to the Complainant and not accept such inadequacies in its form.
-MPM had ultimately the prerogative whether to accept the application, the selected investment adviser and, also, decide with whom to enter into terms of business.
+If inaccurate, unclear and incorrect material information was made in the Application Form for Membership on such a key party it was only appropriate and in the best interests of the complainant, and reflective of the role as Trustee as a bonus paterfamilias, for MPM to raise and flag such matters to the Complainant and not accept such inadequacies in its form.
+MPM had ultimately the prerogative whether to accept the application, the selected investment adviser and also decide with whom to enter into terms of business.

-The section titled 'Professional Adviser's Details' in the Application Form for Membership in respect of the Complainant indicated 'CWM' as the company's name of the professional adviser.
+The section titled 'Professional Adviser's Details' in the Application Form for Membership for the Complainant indicated 'Continental Wealth Management'/'CWM' as the company's name of the professional adviser.

-In the same section of the Application Form, CWM was indicated as having a registered address in Spain and that it was regulated.
-In the same section 'ICCS' was identified as being the regulator of the professional adviser.
+In the same section of the Application Form, CWM was indicated as having a registered address in Spain and that it was regulated with 'Inter Alliance World Net' ('Inter-Alliance') being identified as the regulator of the professional adviser.

-The Arbiter considers the reference to ICCS as regulator to be inadequate and misleading.
+The Arbiter considers the reference to Inter-Alliance as regulator to be inadequate and misleading.

-With respect to the reference to 'ICCS' such reference was not defined or explained in the Application Form.
+The reference to 'Inter-Alliance' was not defined or explained in the Application Form.
 Neither was such reference ever explained or referred to during the comprehensive submissions made by the Service Provider during the proceedings of the case.
-It has not emerged either that ICCS are, or were, a regulatory authority for investment advisers in Spain or in any other jurisdiction.
-It appears that 'ICCS' could be an acronym for the 'Cypriot Insurance Companies Control Service'.
-The Cypriot Insurance Companies Control Service is involved in the insurance sector in Cyprus.
+It has not emerged either that Interii.
+Lack of clarity/convoluted information

+Alliance is, or was, a regulatory authority for investment advisers in Spain or in any other jurisdiction.
+It appears that 'Inter Alliance WorldNet Insurance Agents & Advisers Ltd' was a service provider itself in Cyprus, but clearly it was not a regulatory authority.
+No evidence was submitted by MPM of CWM being truly regulated.